The Principal Dev – Masterclass for Tech Leads

 Time series forecasting library for Rust.

-Provides 35+ forecasting models, 76+ statistical features, seasonality decomposition, changepoint detection, anomaly detection, and bootstrap confidence intervals.
+Provides 50+ forecasting models, 76+ statistical features, automatic model selection, ensemble methods, seasonality decomposition, changepoint detection, anomaly detection, hierarchical reconciliation, and model serialization.

 Features